char0n/vladimirgorej.com/_posts/2017-02-05-function-currying-with-default-params-in-javascript.md

 ## The solution #1

-Ok, so currying and default params just don't play along.
+OK, so currying and default params just don't play along.
 We don't have implicits in JavaScript like Scala does.
 So what do we do?
 Let's get back to basics and write this function without default params.

 {% highlight javascript linenos %}